 Weddings are shrouded in traditions and superstitions, one of them revolving around the whims of the weather.
 Most individuals perceive rain on the wedding day as unlucky because it can disrupt plans, particularly for ceremonies with outdoor venues.
 However, some cultural beliefs hold a different perspective.

 Is rain on your wedding day good luck?
-Yes, rain on your wedding day is considered good luck.
-It’s good luck because it represents fertility, cleansing, and unity.
-Some sources also say it represents the bride’s tears and how she no longer has to cry alone.
+Indeed, rain on your wedding day is deemed as a symbol of good fortune.
+It symbolizes fertility, purification, unity, and is sometimes associated with the bride’s tears, representing the idea that she will no longer have to face life’s challenges alone.

 Cleansing And Purity

 Just as rain cleanses the Earth of impurities, washing away dust and dirt, it also signifies a clean slate and fresh start for the newlyweds.
 It stands as the inaugural chapter of their lives together, an opportunity to create shared memories and deepen connections.

 Essentially, it’s an auspicious sign to let go of past grievances and embrace a hopeful perspective for the future.

 Rain tends to bind elements together.
 Whether it’s clumping sand or soil or pooling in various water bodies, it unites disparate entities.

 This symbolic unison brought about by rain is considered an encouraging sign for the couple.
 Their marriage is a strong commitment, and the rain is perceived to reinforce this bond, sealing their love for each other.